rancher/rke2/docs/hardening_guide.md

 useradd --comment "etcd service account" --uid 52034 --gid 52034 etcd
 ```

-Update the RKE config.yml with the uid and gid of the etcd user:
+Update the RKE2 config.yml with the uid and gid of the etcd user:

 ```yaml
 services: